-- the established ethos of respect, friendship, courtesy and kindness. - high expectations of behaviour. - clear consequences for unacceptable behaviour. - providing a developmentally appropriate PSHE curriculum which develops pupils' understanding of healthy relationships, acceptable behaviour, consent and keeping themselves safe. - systems for any pupil to raise concerns with staff, knowing that they will be listened to, valued and believed. - robust risk assessments and providing targeted work for pupils identified as being a potential risk to other pupils and those identified as being at risk.
+- providing a developmentally appropriate PSHE curriculum which develops pupils' understanding of healthy relationships, acceptable behaviour, consent and keeping themselves safe. - systems for any pupil to raise concerns with staff, knowing that they will be listened to, valued and believed. - robust risk assessments and providing targeted work for pupils identified as being a potential risk to other pupils and those identified as being at risk.

 Research indicates that young people rarely disclose child-on-child abuse and that if they do, it is likely to be to their friends.
-Therefore, School will also educate pupils in how to support their friends if they are concerned about them, that they should talk to a trusted adult in the school and what services they can contact for further advice.
+Therefore, the school will also educate pupils in how to support their friends if they are concerned about them, that they should talk to a trusted adult in the school and what services they can contact for further advice.